pytorch/serve/examples/intel_extension_for_pytorch/README.md

 #### Scaling workers
 Additionally when dynamically [scaling the number of workers](https://pytorch.org/serve/management_api.html#scale-workers), cores that were pinned to killed workers by the launcher could be left unutilized.
 To address this problem, launcher internally restarts the workers to re-distribute cores that were pinned to killed workers to the remaining, alive workers.
 This is taken care internally, so users do not have to worry about this.

 Continuing with the above example with 4 workers, assume killing workers 2 and 3.
 If cores were not re-distributed after the scale down, cores 28-55 would be left unutilized.
-Instead, launcher re-distributes cores 28-55 to workers 0 and 1 such that now worker 0 binds to cores 0-27 and worker 1 binds to cores 28-55.
+Instead, launcher re-distributes cores 28-55 to workers 0 and 1 such that now worker 0 binds to cores 0-27 and worker 1 binds to cores 28-55.<sup>2</sup>

 CPU usage is shown below.
 4 main worker threads were initially launched.
 Then after scaling down the number of workers from 4 to 2, 2 main worker threads were launched, each launching 28 threads affinitized to the assigned physical cores.
 ![worker_scaling](https://user-images.githubusercontent.com/93151422/170374697-7497c2d5-4c17-421b-9993-1434d1f722f6.gif)

+<sup>2.
+Serving is interrupted for few seconds while re-distributing cores to scaled workers.</sup>

 Again, all it needs to be done to use TorchServe with launcher core pinning for multiple workers as well as scaling workers is to set its configuration in `config.properties`.